-Cisco RV Series VPN Routers
+Cisco Small Business RV Series Routers

-The Cisco RV041 model Dual WAN VPN Router includes a 4-port 10/100 Ethernet switch and can safely support up to 50 branch offices or online users via IPsec or Point-to-Point VPN.
-Cisco's RV042G supports Gigabit Ethernet.
-The Cisco RV082 Dual WAN VPN Router includes an 8-port 10/100 Ethernet switch and can support up to 100 remote offices or off-site workers with full IPsec VPN.
-Cisco's RV016 Multi WAN VPN Router model has 16 10/100 Ethernet ports, accommodates 100 online connections, and lets as many as 7 switched ports to be configured for traffic load balancing or for ISP backup to provide non-stop Internet connectivity.
+The Cisco RV041 model Dual WAN VPN Router features a 4-port 10/100 switch and can safely support as many as 50 branch offices or off-site users via IPsec or PPTP tunneling protocol.
+The G version can handle Gigabit Ethernet.
+The Cisco RV082 VPN Router includes an 8-port 10/100 switch and can support up to 100 remote offices or online users with full IPsec VPN.
+The Cisco RV016 Multi WAN VPN Router model comes with 16 10/100 Ethernet ports, accommodates up to 100 remote connections, and allows as many as seven ports to be configured for load balancing or for ISP backup to ensure zero downtime Internet connectivity.

-Cisco 800 Line of ISR Routers
+Cisco 800 Series ISR Routers

 Cisco Integrated Services G2 Routers